 3. Watch the Sun Rise and Set over the Atlantic Ocean.

-Named one of “10 Incredible Phenomena You Have to See in Fall” by Weather.com, the beaches of North Carolina’s Brunswick Islands have the rare distinction of running east-west as they parallel the shore.
-Beginning in late fall and ending early spring, this orientation means that you can sit on Oak Island, Caswell Beach, Sunset Beach, Ocean Isle Beach, or Holden Beach and watch both the sunrise and sunset without having to move your beach chair.
+Named one of “10 Incredible Phenomena You Have to See in Fall” by Weather.com, the beaches of North Carolina’s Brunswick Islands south facing beaches have the rare distinction of running east-west as they parallel the shore.
+During the fall and ending early spring, this orientation means that you can sit on Oak Island, Caswell Beach, Sunset Beach, Ocean Isle Beach, or Holden Beach and watch both the sunrise and sunset over the Atlantic Ocean.

 4. Be on Turtle Watch

 Witness the incredible sight of 250-pound Loggerhead sea turtles laying their eggs on the beach, followed by their babies making their first journey from their nest to the sea.
 From May to August, you might spot the mother laying her eggs in the dunes, and from July to October the babies hatching and venturing toward the ocean.
 Local Sea Turtle Protection Organization volunteers monitor the nests throughout the season to answer questions about the process and can tell you when nests may be ready to hatch.
 Also, several of the Sea Turtle Protection Organizations offer free "Turtle Talks" throughout the summer.
 Visit our events calendar for details.